Online vocabulary games in English can help you remember new words and learn the differences between similar words.

 Several of these pages have explanations of the words before the practice.
 If you prefer, try the game first.
 You can check the explanations afterward if you have questions.

-Many of these games also link to a pdf version so you can practice the same game offline.
-Some games also have a section for choosing the best categories for words.
+Some games have a section for choosing the best categories for words.
 These sections are not interactive.
 You can use a pencil and paper to write the category and the words that belong there.

 Matching Word Roots and their Meanings